-A Level History
+History

-Students choosing to study History will follow a course by AQA.
-The course gives students the opportunity to develop a range of transferrable skills such as critical and analytical thinking, the ability to express complex ideas clearly and the ability to think for themselves.
-History benefits from small teaching groups and the subject complements a range of other A level subjects such as religious studies and English.
-For those with university in mind, entry to any arts or humanities course can be gained with a history A level such as archaeology and law.
+Students choosing to study history will follow a course by AQA.
+The course gives students the opportunity to develop a range of transferable skills such as critical and analytical thinking, the ability to express complex ideas clearly and the ability to think for themselves.
+History benefits from small teaching groups and the subject complements a range of other A Level subjects such as religious studies and English.
+For those with university in mind, entry to any arts or humanities course can be gained with a history A Level, such as archaeology and law.

-Three units make up the A level in history.
+Three units make up the A Level in history.